Dominik-developer/Grade-calculator-one-type/README.md

 # Grade-calculator: one-type

 Grade calculator created for one type of grades.
-Example is done for my highschool %s.<br>
+An example is done for my highschool %s.<br>

 Kalkulator ocen dla jednego typu ocen - jedna skala %.<br>